athvo/elk-project/README.md

     Save *filebeat-config.yml* to */etc/ansible/files/*.

-- Run the playbook, and navigate to the Filebeat installation page on the ELK server's Graphical User Interface, scroll down to *Step 5: Module Status* and select *Check Data*, then scroll to the bottom of the page and select *Verify Incoming Data* to check that the installation worked as expected.
+- Run the playbook, and navigate to http:[Elk-Public-IP]:5601/app/kibana#/home/tutorial/systemLogs and select *Check Data*

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

+- Open terminal and SSH to Jump-Box-Provisioner
+-